autopkg/MLBZ521-recipes/README.md

   * jss

-### Zoom ###
+### Zoom for IT ###

-Recipes for both Zoom for IT Admins package and the Zoom Outlook Plugin for macOS.
+Downloads the latest version of Zoom for IT Admins package.
+This version of the Zoom installer is for customizing the package at install (e.g. SSO, etc.).

 Available recipe types:
   * download
-    * `Zoom-ForIT.download` - Downloads the latest version of Zoom for IT Admins package.
-For customizing the package (i.e. SSO, etc)
   * pkg
-    * `Zoom-ForIT.pkg` - Variable overrides for: CONFIG_PLIST
+    * Variable overrides for:
+      * CONFIG_PLIST
         * Configure Zoom for your organization with the CONFIG_PLIST Key
+  * jss

+### Zoom Outlook Plugin ###

+Recipes for the Zoom Outlook Plugin for macOS.

+Available recipe types:
+  * download
+  * pkg
   * jss